Enhancement Tools

 G’MIC-Qt Tool

 G’MIC-Qt is not included in the digiKam source code.
 Rather, it is a 3rd-party plugin included in binary distributions of digiKam, as the Windows, macOS, and Linux bundles.
-It can be started from the Enhance ‣ G’MIC-Qt menu entry or uses the icons from Tools in Right sidebar.
-G’MIC-Qt can be used as you do with other filters, the main difference is that instead of opening a specific filter tab on right sidebar, it opens up a window where you can pick through any of the pre-defined filters.
+It can be started from the Enhance ‣ G’MIC-Qt menu entry or use the icons accessible from the Tools tab in the Right sidebar.
+G’MIC-Qt can be used like other filters, the main difference is that instead of opening a specific filter tab on the right sidebar, it opens up a window where you can pick through any of the pre-defined filters.

 The Image Editor G’MIC-Qt Tool Running the Artistic/Bokeh Filter